abu-compbio/SCITUNA/README.md

 ``python -m ipykernel install --user --name scituna --display-name "SCITUNA"``

-### Notebooks
-To run SCITUNA, please refer to the notebook: run_scituna.ipynb To evaluate the output of the methods, please refer to the notebook: evaluation_metrics.ipynb To analyze the results: please refer to: metric_score_analysis.ipynb

 ### Get Datasets

 To download the employed datasets, follow these steps: